0saw/foundation-media-query/readme.md

 ## FAQ
-* We obliviosly need foundation to operate.
+* We obliviously need foundation to operate.
 But if you are using mixin version of foundation-sites - make sure to [`@include foundation-global-styles;`](https://github.com/zurb/foundation-sites/blob/92b2f187cd8f9c6b243bf06756beac960dae22df/scss/_global.scss#L136)